mModule/guide_hma/README.md

 ## <ins>Requirement(s)</ins>

-- A Magisk installation that passes integrity check API
+- A Magisk installation that passes the Integrity Check API

   If you think you have a correctly installed and configured Magisk setup that passes Integity Check, then you may like to skip ahead to [here](Integrity-Check.md)